El Hijo del Vikingo: AAA Mega Champion (2021–2025)

 Vikingo was due to face Kenny Omega for the AAA Mega Championship at Triplemanía Regia II, however, Omega was forced to pull out of the title defence and vacated the title due to requiring multiple surgeries.
 On November 22, AAA announced a new champion would be determined in a five-way match at the event.
 On December 4, 2021, at Triplemanía Regia II, Vikingo defeated Samuray Del Sol, Bobby Fish, Jay Lethal and Bandido to win the vacant AAA Mega Championship.
 The following day, he made his first successful title defence against Laredo Kid.

 Vikingo began 2022 with back-to-back AAA Mega title defences against Aramis on the January 27, 2022, episode of MLW's Azteca and Johnny Superstar at Rey de Reyes.
 At Triplemanía XXX: Monterrey, on April 30, Vikingo teamed with Fénix in a losing effort against The Young Bucks.
 The following Triplemania XXX: Tijuana show on June 18 saw Vikingo on the losing end again, failing to win the AAA World Cruiserweight and Latin American Championships in a five-way match won by Fénix.
 At Triplemanía XXX: Mexico City, on October 15, Vikingo successfully defended the AAA Mega Championship against Fénix in a match where the Cruiserweight and Latin American titles were not on the line.
 Despite a generally mixed year in terms of results, Vikingo was ranked eighth in Pro Wrestling Illustrated's 2022 PWI 500, the highest ranked Mexican wrestler since Alberto Del Rio in 2013.
 After suffering an injury, he vacated the title on March 17, 2024, ending his reigns with 833 days as champion.

 On April 19, 2025, during WrestleMania 41 weekend, El Hijo del Vikingo's contract was acquired by WWE, who also purchased the entire promotion.
 On Night 1 of WrestleMania, Vikingo was ringside during Rey Fenix's match with El Grande Americano.
 He got physically involved with the latter after Americano cheated to win the match.
 On May 31, 2025, Vikingo defeated Alberto El Patrón at Alianzas to win the AAA Mega Championship for the second time.
-At Worlds Collide on June 7, Vikingo successfully defended the title against Chad Gable.
-On August 16, 2025 at Triplemanía XXXIII, Vikingo again successfully defended his title in a fatal-four way match against Dragon Lee, Dominik Mysterio and El Grande Americano (now portrayed by Ludwig Kaiser following Chad Gable's injury).
+At the WWE and AAA event Worlds Collide on June 7, Vikingo successfully defended the title against Chad Gable.
+On August 16, 2025, at Triplemanía XXXIII, Vikingo again successfully defended his title in a fatal-four-way match against Dragon Lee, Dominik Mysterio and El Grande Americano (now portrayed by Ludwig Kaiser following Chad Gable's injury).
 Vikingo was subsequently challenged by Mysterio to a match for the championship at the upcoming Worlds Collide in September.
 Vikingo would appear on the August 18 episode of WWE Raw, aiding Dragon Lee against an attack from The Judgment Day only to be taken down by Mysterio.
-At Worlds Collide: Las Vegas on September 12, Vikingo lost the title to Mysterio after interference from Americano, ending his second reign at 104 days.
+At the next WWE and AAA event Worlds Collide: Las Vegas on September 12, Vikingo lost the title to Mysterio after interference from Americano, ending his second reign at 104 days.